Reweighting the RCT for generalization: finite sample error and variable selection: Theoretical results

 \subsubsection{Properties of the semi-oracle IPSW}

 In this section, we study the behaviour of the semi-oracle IPSW (Definition~\ref{def:ipsw-semi-oracle}), for which the probability $p_{\text{ T}}$ is known but the probability $p_{\text{ R}}$ is estimated.
 One can obtain for a certain $x$, $\hat p_{\text{ R},n}(x) = 0$ for some $x \in \mathbb{X}$, even if the true probability is non-negative $p_{\text{ R}}(x)>0$.
 This phenomenon, occurring when no observations in the trial correspond to the covariate vector $x$, induces a finite sample bias of the IPSW estimate.
-The performance of the semi-oracle IPSW estimate is thus closely related to $\mathbbm{1}_{Z_n(x)>0}$ where $Z_n(x) = \sum_{i =1}^n \mathbbm{1}_{X_i = x}$, as stated in our next results.

 \begin{proposition} Under the general setting defined in Subsection~\ref{subsec:model}, granting Assumptions~\ref{a:repres-rct}-\ref{a:pos}, the bias of the semi-oracle IPSW satisfies, for all $n$,